gmunglani/fret-ibra/examples/Tutorial.md

 bit_depth = 12
 ```

 Finally, the user has the choice to turn on the parallel option.
-Note that some newer Mac distributions are not compatible with the parallelization modules used in this package.
+Note that some newer Mac distributions are not compatible with the parallelization module used in this package.
 ```txt
 parallel = 1
 ```